American University of Antigua

-American University of Antigua (AUA) is a private, international medical school located in Antigua and Barbuda.
+American University of Antigua (AUA) is a private for-profit international medical school located in Antigua and Barbuda.

 History

 AUA was co-founded by Neal S. Simon, a lawyer and former president of Ross University.
 AUA began instruction in 2002.
 In 2008, Bengaluru-based Manipal Education and Medical Group (MEMG) purchased the college from New York-based Greater Caribbean Learning Resources, Inc. and formed Manipal Education Americas, LLC.
 In 2006, AUA College of Medicine was approved by the New York State Education Department and, in 2011, recognized by the Medical Board of California.

 AUA is also recognized by the Massachusetts Board of Registration in Medicine, and is one of the few international medical schools whose graduates are not required to demonstrate substantial equivalence to receive medical licensure in the state of Massachusetts.

 Accreditations and approvals

 AUA is fully accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP) and is listed in the World Directory of Medical Schools.

 In 2011, Medical Board Of California recognized American University of Antigua College of Medicine.
 AUA is approved by the New York State Education Department (NYSED) to allow students to complete more than 12 weeks of clinical clerkships in New York State.
 AUA is one of eight Caribbean medical schools so approved by NYSED.

 In 2015, access to the Federal Direct Student Loan Program was granted to American students at AUA.